-If $K{oc}$ and/or $DT{50}$ are pH dependent, the data representative for the pH range of soils in the concerned member states (see Table 9) should be used for selection of appropriate input values for the groundwater simulations (acidic or alkaline endpoint(s) from the EFSA List of Endpoints).
+If K{oc} and/or DT50 are pH dependent, the data representative for the pH range of soils in the cMS (see Table 21.1) should be used for selection of appropriate input values for the groundwater simulations27 (acidic or alkaline endpoint(s) from the EFSA List of Endpoints).
 In cases where both acidic and alkaline conditions are relevant for a MS, please consider that worst case-conditions for metabolites can be different from worst case conditions for parent compounds or precursors.

 Modelling endpoints in accordance with the FOCUS degradation kinetics report should be used.
 All input values used for the simulations must be reported.
-Field $DT{50}$ values used as model input need to follow EFSA GD on Deg $T{50}$ (2014).
+Field DT{50} values28 used as model input need to follow EFSA GD on DegT50 (2014).